 How to Clean Your Dog’s Teeth If He Does Not Cooperate?

 Due to negative experiences, behavior issues, or pain, some dogs will not tolerate having their teeth cleaned.
 Do not ever attempt to clean your dog’s teeth if you feel as though you may hurt him or he may bite you.

 Consider products that do not require you to manually clean your dog’s teeth.
-You can learn how to clean your dog’s teeth with a microfiber finger brush or just a cloth.
+You can learn how to clean your dog’s teeth with a or just a cloth.

 Having your veterinarian safely assess your dog’s dental health is also an option in this case.